 A balanced meal includes foods from multiple food groups: whole grains, lean protein, fiber-rich fruits and vegetables, and fat-free or low-fat dairy.
 Balance out your plate with all the food groups, along with a small amount of healthy fat, for sustained energy.

-Snacks Are a Bridge
+Use Snacks As a Bridge

 Remove Energy Zappers